susmonteiro/crubit/lifetime_analysis/pseudocode.md

+### ValueLifetimes:
-ValueLifetimes: class that represents the lifetimes of a value
+Class that represents the lifetimes of a value

 - specification:
   - non-reference-like types -> 0